andrew/ultimate-awesome/README.md

 - [awesome-databases](https://github.com/penberg/awesome-databases) - Databases are awesome! 🕶.
 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
-- [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language and speech technologies.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.